-Cipla Group is committed to comply with its Code of Conduct and strive to comply with statutory obligations and tax laws in various countries it operates including the UK.
-Cipla Group has its presence in UK through two UK registered companies namely Cipla (EU) Limited and Cipla UK Limited (under liquidation as on date of this publication).
+Cipla Group is committed to comply with its Code of Conduct1 and strive to comply with statutory obligations and tax laws in various countries it operates including the UK.
+Cipla Group has its presence in UK through two UK registered companies namely Cipla (EU) Limited and Cipla UK Limited2.